hldnova/elastic-docker/README.md

 Access Kibana UI [http://<docker_box>:5601](http://<docker_box>:5601) with a web browser.
 Note that you will need to select an index pattern first, e.g., **metricbeat-***.
 Then click **Dashboard** and open an sample dashboard by clicking **Open** button on the top right area.

 # Configurations
-Configurations are under docker-elk in their respective directories.Adjust *docker-compose.yml" and other configurations files as needed.
+Configurations are in their respective directories.
+Adjust *docker-compose.yml" and other configurations files as needed.